UEFA president urges Super League owners to reverse decision - WHIZ News

 “Come to your senses,” he said.
 “Not out of love for football because I imagine some of you don’t have much of that.”

+Ceferin also lavished praise on UEFA executive committee colleague Nasser al-Khelaifi, the president of French champion Paris Saint-Germain.
+PSG has so far resisted offers to be one of the 15 founding Super League members.
+Bayern Minich and Borussia Dortmund have also stayed out.

+“Nasser, thank you from the bottom of my heart.
+You showed that you are a great man,” Ceferin told the Qatari official before also citing Bayern chief executive Karl-Heinz Rummenigge.

-The UEFA president cited an email he received from a fan of Tottenham, one of the six rebel clubs from the Premier League.
+The UEFA president also spoke about an email he received from a fan of Tottenham, one of the six rebel clubs from the Premier League.

 “If you read the email you would be close to crying,” Ceferin said of the fan he identified only as Trevor, whom he had given two tickets to the 2019 Champions League final, when Tottenham lost to Liverpool.